ysdtkm/MAOOAM/fortran/doc/gen_doc.md

 ## Usage ##

 The user first has to fill the params.nml and int_params.nml namelist files according to their needs.
+Indeed, model and integration parameters can be specified respectively in the params.nml and int_params.nml namelist files.
+Some examples related to already published article are available in the params folder.

 The modeselection.nml namelist can then be filled :
 * NBOC and NBATM specify the number of blocks that will be used in respectively the ocean and